Buy now, pay later: Lack of regulatory oversight

-Although BNPL payments are usually interest-free, financiers have been noted to report defaults more frequently than successful repayments to credit-reporting agencies, potentially putting the credit rating of consumers in jeopardy.
+Although BNPL payments are usually interest-free, financiers have been noted to report defaults more frequently than successful repayments to credit-rating agencies, potentially putting the credit rating of consumers in jeopardy.
 Checks conducted by financiers on credit bureau scores have also been critiqued for being scant.
 These checks are cursory, if conducted at all, and mainly evaluate income statements only.